Highlights Of The Program

 Aqua Membranes

-• Reducing pressure drop by using 3D-printed spacers, demonstrated in real-world installations
+• Reducing pressure drop through 3D-printed spacers, as demonstrated in real-world installations

 • Increasing membrane efficiency with thinner feed channels, more active area, and lower pressure drop

-• Enhancing the performance by optimizing flux distribution and minimizing biofouling-prone low-shear zones
+• Enhancing performance by optimizing flux distribution and minimizing biofouling-prone low-shear zones

 Q&A SESSION ON ENHANCING MEMBRANE PERFORMANCE THROUGH 3D-PRINTED SPACERS